lokrau/GLAMICA/README.md

 1. Install the Project Aria Client SDK by following the instructions in the [official documentation](https://facebookresearch.github.io/projectaria_tools/docs/ARK/sdk/setup).

+2. Make a file called `.env` in the root directory of this project and add your OpenAI API key:
+    ```plaintext
+        OPENAI_API_KEY=[YOUR_API_KEY]
+    ```

-2. In the project directory, install the required Python packages:
+3. In the project directory, install the required Python packages:
     ```bash
         pip install -r requirements.txt
     ```

-3. In the project directory, run one of the following commands to start the stream from the glasses:
+4. In the project directory, run one of the following commands to start the stream from the glasses:
     1. If you connect to the glasses via USB:
     ```bash
         aria streaming start --interface usb --use-ephemeral-certs --profile profile18